openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 Let’s begin with our first example of an OpenMM script.
-It loads a PDB file called :file:`input.pdb` that defines a biomolecular system, parameterizes it using the Amber14 force field and TIP3P-FB water model, energy minimizes it, simulates it for 10,000 steps with a Langevin integrator, and saves a snapshot frame to a PDB file called :file:`output.pdb` every 1000 time steps.
+It loads a PDB file called :file:`input.pdb` that defines a biomolecular system, parameterizes it using the Amber14 force field and TIP3P-FB water model, energy minimizes it, simulates it for 10,000 steps with a Langevin integrator, and saves a snapshot frame to a DCD file called :file:`output.dcd` every 1000 time steps.

 .. samepage::